The Montessori Method

 The Montessori Method and curriculum focuses upon the most vital stage of the child’s life: the beginning.
 It gives him/her freedom in a specially prepared environment, rich in motives for activity, which leads the child to acquire and develop the skills for reading, writing and use of numbers at the age when he/she is particularly sensitive and apt.
 Making decisions is the highest function of the human mind.

-Our curriculum is broken into practical life, sensorial, language, mathematics, science, art and music, and cultural subjects with numerous hands-on learning opportunities.
+Our curriculum includes practical life, sensorial, language, mathematics, science, art and music, and cultural subjects with numerous hands-on learning opportunities.

 The Practical Life materials develop fine and gross motor skills, which enables the child to become more independent in daily life skills.